 A helpful midday HW, but questionable wind & weather, encouraged 10 Maxis.
 8 on Saturday all arriving in quick succession, including Vertigo from Swanage.

-The Marina helped by berthing us together so that we could mingle and catch-up experiences, including the new website trials with which Graham Bobbit has become involved.
+could mingle and catch-up experiences, including the new website trials with which Graham Bobbit has become involved.
 The showers kept away providing evening sunshine for the 6pm pontoon party to start the evening.
 We didn’t sink the pontoon, but kept the other passing crews guessing if they could slip past without slipping into the water.
 Then a choice of ferry or walking around the causeway to the Brading Haven Sailing Club for a pleasant evening and meal together as 21 people.

 We were awoken from a wet night and dull Sunday morning with a cold North wind to the sound of boat heaters!
 We exchanged Maxima, which had to leave for Second Rebellion, and unexpectedly Magewind put in an appearance too.
 Magewind was due in a race to Cherbourg.
 However having thought better of foul tides and an anticipated yachtsman’s gale from the North decided to rush back and enjoy a sheltered Sunday with us.
 We nearly managed a full committee when it was heard that Vouvray (Chris Wildey) fell short of surprising us, but reached Newtown Creek from Poole after having to replace his masthead sheaves.